HeliosLang/compiler/README.md

  * `Time`
  * `TimeRange`
  * `Value`
+ * `Data`
  * `AssetClass`
  * `Address`
  * `Credential`

 These types require special builtin functions to access their content.
 Some also have builtin constructors.
+User-defined data types automatically generate a *cast* function allowing `Data` to be cast into that particular type.

 ### Builtin operators
  * `!
 Bool -> Bool`